sa2ajj/myblog/2012/05/10/bifh-eulogy.rst

 BIFH: Eulogy
 ============

+(**Update**: for those who think it's premature, according to `Wikipedia
+<http://en.wikipedia.org/wiki/Eulogy>`_: *On occasions, eulogies are given to
+those who are severely ill or elderly in order to express words of love and gratitude before they pass away.*)

 While working on many devices (`770`_, `N800`_, `N810`_, `N900`_ and `N9`_) and
 software updates for them our R&D activities heavily relied on the build system created by the team I led and, later, by the team I worked in.